Pleasures of the Text

 Chris Wisniewski on Cabaret

 Since then, I’ve continued to watch Cabaret from start to finish on at least an annual basis.
 I’ll also pop the DVD in every once in awhile to enjoy a number or a scene, just for the delirious pleasure I get from seeing Liza stop the show with her climactic title number or to bask in the exhilarating energy of “Money, Money,” which now—ten years since that first viewing—earns the distinction of being my favorite scene.
-I’ve broken the film down—shattered it into little pieces—and reconstituted it time and again as it suited my fancy, all for the pure joy of seeing this and now that, hearing that song, looking at that image, pondering that cut.
-What can I say?
+I’ve broken the film down into little pieces and reconstituted it time and again as it suited my fancy, all for the pure joy of seeing this and now that, hearing that song, looking at that image, pondering that cut.
 My experience of Cabaret is, simply, rapturous.

 Yet Cabaret satisfies almost in spite of its legitimacy, precisely on the terms of pure entertainment and uncomplicated pleasure.
 While Fosse integrates the music completely into the rich political and moral tapestry of the film, the music is so good that it can't help liberating itself from its own context, transcending the limits the film otherwise demarcates.
 The score and lyrics by John Kander and Fred Ebb—immediately catchy, kinetic, jazzy, and beautifully sad—are among the finest ever produced for a Broadway musical, while the numbers they wrote for the movie (“Maybe This Time,” “Mein Herr,” “Money, Money”) have themselves become American standards.
 In the 40 years since the show made its Broadway debut, the music from Cabaret has been performed and recorded by an impressive array of American legends, from Ella Fitzgerald and Louis Armstrong to Frank Sinatra and Bing Crosby, but Joel Grey and Liza Minnelli’s musical performances set the standard against which almost any other Cabaret recording is judged.
 So no matter how much Fosse tries to contain the music within the film, who could resist pulling these moments out, remembering and rewatching them for the pure joy of the music, independent of the film's trenchant and sobering narrative?
 The same goes for Fosse’s choreography, which has proven just as influential and definitive as the work done by Minnelli and Grey (in the late nineties, when Rob Marshall choreographed Sam Mendes’s acclaimed revival of the show, he would draw heavily on Fosse's work).
 As a filmmaker, Fosse thinks like a choreographer, and he makes physical movement, musical rhythm, and montage flow in perfect synchronicity—as they do in the dazzling performance of “Mein Herr,” with Fosse’s dancers perched over, under, and around the chairs they use as props.